phuonglh/ai.vitk.ner/README.md

 `./spark/bin/spark-submit target/ai.vitk.ner-1.0.jar --mode train --reversed `

 The resulting model will be saved in the resource directory `src/main/resources/ner/vi/mlr-reversed`.

-The resulting CMM has 32,768 dimensions (the default number of dimensions) and is saved to the default directory `src/main/resources/ner/vi/mlr-reversed/`.
+It has 32,768 dimensions (the default number of dimensions) and is saved to the default directory `src/main/resources/ner/vi/mlr-reversed/`.

 If you wish to run Vitk on a Spark cluster, all you need to do is to